10 Unique Hotels That Are Worth The Splurge

 Finding hotels that fall into stylish city stays, romantic rural retreats and chic coastal getaways can be hard to come by.

-From Istanbul to the Dominican Republic, Portugal to Thailand — and a handful of destinations in between — these 10 new properties in the Smith collection will get even the shiest of travellers hunting down their next trip.
+From Istanbul to the Dominican Republic, Portugal to Thailand — and a handful of destinations in between — these 10 properties that will get even the most modest of travellers hunting down their next trip.

 Rosewood Tucker’s Point: Bermuda